lolMichaelJung1/Chapter-10-Balanced-Trees-JungNgSanders/README.md

 - Implement a basic AVL Tree class in Python.
 - Support insertion with rebalancing (rotations).
 - Include tree printing (simple text output or graphic).
-- Real-life scenario to model with your AVL Tree:
+- Real-life scenario to model with your AVL Tree:  Organizing inventory stock numbers for a warehouse.
-    ?
-Managing player rankings in a competitive video game leaderboard.
-    ?
-Organizing inventory stock numbers for a warehouse.
-    ?
-Scheduling patient appointments by appointment ID.

 ## Part 2: Red-Black Tree Implementation
 - Implement a Red-Black Tree class in Python.
 - Support insertion with recoloring and rotation as needed.
 - Include tree printing (simple text output or graphic).
-- Choose one real-life scenario to model with your Red-Black Tree:
-    ?
-Storing and updating book ISBN numbers in a library database.
-    ?
-Maintaining sorted event timestamps for a server log.
-    ?
-Managing airline flight numbers for efficient look-up and updates.
+- Real-life scenario to model with your Red-Black Tree: Managing airline flight numbers for efficient look-up and updates.

 ## Part 3: Comparison and Analysis
 - Insert the same set of 20 random integers into both trees.